igomez-p/Cub3d/README.md

 ### save_map.c
 Save map info from file.map into cub struct.
 This info is the map and the player position
 ### handler.c
-Key handler (press and release) and exit program handler to mlx
+Key handler (press and release) and exit program handler to mlx, freeing variables